 “I’m very happy to be back home and back in hockey,” said Sawchuk, who was 27.
 By early September, he was on his way (above) to the Red Wings’ training camp in Sault Ste.
 Marie, Michigan.
 In early workouts there, defenceman Red Kelly impressed with his, quote, vitality.
 Gordie Howe and Metro Prystai were also reported to be extremely peppy.
 The Canadian Press noted that Sawchuk felt that his reflexes were just as quick as ever following his short retirement.
 “The only thing he noticed was that his legs didn’t have as much bounce.”

 Sawchuk would play every one of the 70 Red Wings’ regular-season games that year, and all the playoffs.
-It wasn’t 1955 anymore: playing Montreal in ’58, Detroit was out in four.
+It wasn’t 1955 anymore: playing Montreal in ’58, Detroit went out in four.